 The dawn of the Electricity Age has upped the ante exponentially, easily comparable to the Agricultural Revolution of 10,000 years ago.
 Wow!
 Our species is in for quite a ride over the next millennia or so.
 It is time we climb down from our ‘sapiens’ pedestal and see ourselves as we are… a sharp witted ape, often a little too clever for its own good.
 With more humility as a species, we might hesitate long enough to honesty see ourselves as we truly are.
 Nothing is truly manageable without such honesty.
 Who knows, we might find a way to return to the inner peace for which we all yearn.
 Again, chapter 16…

-We are aware of the complementally poles of nature, the yin and yang as it were.
-Our “disease” occurs in taking sides and choosing one side over the other: life over death, pleasure over pain, strong over weak, etc. Certainly, instinct naturally biases all living things to choose life over death, pleasure over pain—humans included.
-Our “disease” occurs when this natural urge influences thought, which permanently embeds this bias in memory and locked in belief.
+We are aware of the complementary poles of nature, the yin and yang as it were.
+Our “disease” begins with taking sides and choosing one side over the other: life over death, pleasure over pain, strong over weak, etc. Certainly, instinct naturally biases all living things to choose life over death, pleasure over pain—humans included.
+Our “disease” becomes acute when this natural urge influences thought, which permanently embeds this bias in memory and locked in belief.
 Set in cognitive stone, this favoritism for one side over the other blinds us to the profound sameness of the complementary whole.
 Chapter 71 offers us a cure, Realizing I don’t’ know is better; not knowing this knowing is disease.
 Alas, such strong medicine is hard to swallow.

 Humility begins with knowing you’re ignorant